Adventure-Terraria-Server-Project/A.T.S.P.-Red-Cogs/README.md

   *Removes all your active reminders*
 * remind
   *Either reminds you "me" or reminds another user.
 You can use their actual nick, the loginname with and without the #Numbers or just @Mention.*
-* remindset
-  *Owner only - Sets a channel to remind you in.*

 ## RSS
 **"Forked" from [RSS](https://github.com/tekulvw/Squid-Plugins)**